InterstellarJS/PlanetTech/README.md

   s.bottom.addTexture ([loader6], params.displacmentScale)

 ```
 Notice we dont need the color anymore.
-And all we added was a THREE.TextureLoader, increase `quadTreeDimensions` to 3 and increase `displacmentScale` to 5.
+And all we added was a THREE.TextureLoader for loading a texture for each face of the planet, increase `quadTreeDimensions` to 3 and increase `displacmentScale` to 5.
 ![quad Sphere](./public/readmeImg/img8.png)

+PlanetTechJS comes with an experimental feature called CubeMapJS.
+CubeMapJS allows a user to create procedurally generated cube textures that return displacement maps and normal maps.
+CubeMapJS can generate displacement and normal maps in tangent space, as well as analytical noise derivatives that generate world space normal maps.

+[!WARNING]
+In some cases, the normal map can cause seams between each face of the texture, which can break the immersion for the user.